GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

   Adding Output: Restart, restartOutput
   Adding Object CellElementRegion named Domain from ObjectManager::Catalog.

-This indicates initialization of GEOSX.
+This indicates initialization of GEOS.
 The mesh preprocessing tool ``VTKMesh`` is launched next, with console messages as follows.